oonqt/qEon/CODE_OF_CONDUCT.md

 behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

+Project maintainers can join discord servers using rbot, and check to make sure nothing bad is going on!

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or